 Eventually, a situation will arise where the logical outcome is less obvious, either because it is unwelcome (e.g. the character gets hurt) or uncertain (e.g. can the characters sneak past the guard?).
-This is an explicit conflict, and it needs to be resolved in a specific way.
+This is a conflict, and it needs to be resolved.

 Frame the Scene¶